EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

-   sceneNoiseTemp, float, Kelvin, Nominal scene noise temperature. systemNoiseFigure, float, decibels, System noise figure for the receiver. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere. sigmaNEZ0threshold, float, decibels, The :math:`\sigma_{NEZ0}` threshold for classification as a valid observation. maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)
+   sceneNoiseTemp, float, Kelvin, Nominal scene noise temperature. systemNoiseFigure, float, decibels, System noise figure for the receiver. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere. altitude, float, km, Altitude at which the instrument is flown sigmaNEZ0threshold, float, decibels, The :math:`\sigma_{NEZ0}` threshold for classification as a valid observation. maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)